OleksiiKova/kovalenko-photography/README.md

 # Kovalenko photography

 Kovalenko photography is a website that will help people find a professional photographer for their photo shoot.
-The site will be targeted toward couples and families who want to capture different moments and events of their lives in photographs.
+The site will be targeted toward people who want to capture different moments and events of their lives in photographs.

 ![Responsice Mockup](readme_images/mockup.png)